antongorodezkiy/uc_option_image/README.txt

       INSTALLATION
       -------------------------------------------------------------------------------

-      Simply enable the module.
+      Install the imagecache module located at http://drupal.org/project/imagecache then enable this module.
 Settings become available on the attribute settings page which is located at admin/store/settings/attributes

       To display an image when no option image is available, the module will call theme_uc_option_image_no_image()